FicowShen/TaskCommander/README.md

 [![License](https://img.shields.io/cocoapods/l/TaskCommander.svg?style=flat)](https://cocoapods.org/pods/TaskCommander)
 [![Platform](https://img.shields.io/cocoapods/p/TaskCommander.svg?style=flat)](https://cocoapods.org/pods/TaskCommander)

+## Contents
+- Run Example
+- Requirements
+- Communication
+- Installation
+- Author
+- License

-## Example
+## Run Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project `TaskCommander`, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 10.0+
+- Xcode 10.0+
+- Swift 5.0+

+## Communication
+- If you need help, send me emails.
+(Prefix the email title with library name)
+- If you'd like to ask a general question, use Stack Overflow.
+- If you found a bug, open an issue.
+- If you have a feature request, open an issue.
+- If you want to contribute, submit a pull request.

 ## Installation